 ABOUT ALDEN E.C.
 BIGELOW

-Alden Bigelow is a native of Charlottesville, a writer and retired Advertising Executive.
-He moved to New York City in the 70s to work for an Advertising Agency, Ogilvy and Mather, and later returned to Charlottesville to start his own Agency which he ran for over 30 years.
+Alden Bigelow is a native of Charlottesville Virginia, a writer and retired Advertising Executive.
+He moved to New York City in the early 70s to work for the Advertising Agency of Ogilvy and Mather.
+He later returned to Charlottesville to start his own Agency, which he ran for over 30 years.
 He now spends much of his time writing.

-Bigelow does weekly radio shows on behalf of all the critters at Caring for Creatures, which, in 1987, became the area’s first private no kill sanctuary.
+Alden Bigelow supports and donates to Caring for Creatures, which, in 1987, became the area’s first private no kill sanctuary.
 A portion of the proceeds from all of his publications is dedicated to www.caringforcreatures.org.

 Bigelow lives at Lake Monticello, Virginia, with his wife, Marjorie, and their dog, Elvis.
 His son and daughter-in-law live in Maplewood, New Jersey with three delightful grandchildren.

 If you would like to contact Alden Bigelow direct, please go to: .